-In the present time the Lord is selecting from the world a special class to be the Bride of Christ, and He properly makes Faith the test.
+In the present time the Lord is select-In the present time the Lord is selecting from the world a special class to be the Bride of Christ, and He properly makes Faith the test.
 (1) Because in the Divine estimation faith in God is one of the grandest elements of character, the one most essential to such as will be entrusted with high positions and authority in the Kingdom.
 (2) Because the judgment according to faith meets the various conditions of the present time as a judgment according to works would not do. not do.